Testing Flows

 1. Cancel Automatically.
 This is the most common case.
 In these flows, Raaft processes cancellations, coupons, pauses and plan switches directly with the payment processor.

-1. Send an Email to Customer Support.
+1. Send an Email to Support.
 In these flows, Raaft simulates the cancellation process, but does not process any changes with the payment processor.
 Instead, all it does is send an email to a specified Support email with all the details of the Flow session.

 notion image